Chris Michaels, a handsome and very wise Science of Mind minister, told a great story a few weeks ago.

 You don’t beg the soil to grow a plant.
 You simply put a seed in the ground and watch it grow.
 You don’t plead with your coffee pot to make your morning coffee.
 You don’t stand over it and say.“Please, God, I’ve been really good and I need some caffeine.”

 No, you simply plug it in.
 You place a demand upon the law of electricity by plugging in your coffee pot.
 And you know with complete authority that within a few minutes you’ll have coffee.

-We simply must give up this notion that there is a reluctance by God to provide our good.
+We simply must give up this notion that there is a reluctance by the universe to provide our good.

-There is no reluctance on the part of the universe to give you absolutely everything good you can possibly imagine.
+There is never hesitation on the part of the universe to give you absolutely everything good you can possibly imagine.
 But nothing can be given until it is claimed.

-Pam Grout is the author of E-Squared: 9 Do-it-Yourself Energy Experiments that Prove Your Thoughts Create Your Reality and the just-released sequel, E-Cubed, 9 More Experiments that Prove Mirth, Magic and Merriment is your Full-time Gig.
+Pam Grout is the author of 17 books including E-Squared: 9 Do-it-Yourself Energy Experiments that Prove Your Thoughts Create Your Reality and the just-released sequel, E-Cubed, 9 More Experiments that Prove Mirth, Magic and Merriment is your Full-time Gig.